openradar/oss_weather_radar_vm/doc/source/build.rst

 (typically ~10 minutes).

 Afterwards, the VM can be accessed from the host machine using the command `vagrant ssh`.
 Launching VirtualBox will show the VM running.

-A IPython notebook server can be run from the VM which is accessible from the host machine.
+An IPython/jupyter notebook server can be run from the VM which is accessible from the host machine.
 Use the command ``vagrant ssh`` to ssh into the running VM.
 For login, use ``vagrant`` with password ``vagrant``.

-Use

-``$ ./start_notebook.sh``

-to start the IPython notebook server running on the VM.
-From the host visit http://127.0.0.1:8888/tree to interact with the server.

 The VM can be suspeded using ``vagrant suspend`` or stopped using ``vagrant halt``.
 The VM can also be paused from the VirtualBox GUI.

-Once stopped, the VM can be exported as an ova image file VirtualBox.
-This file (~1.4 GB in size) can be shared with end users wanting to run the VM using VirtualBox without installing vagrant.
-The username and password for this VM is 'vagrant' and 'vagrant'.

 To stop and delete the VM use ``vagrant destroy``.